apache/eagle/eagle-docs/tutorial/application_manager_tutorial.md

 * **Topology default properties**

     Some default topology properties are defined here.

-It can be overridden.
+Note: these configurations can be overridden in the topology configurations, which is shown below.
+The only difference is to add a prefix `.app`.
+For example, 'app.envContextConfig.jarFile' is to override 'envContextConfig.jarFile' in eagle-schedule.conf

 #### Manual